khanr1/scalaOpenAI/README.md

 ## Overview

-This Scala library provides a simple and effective way to interact with the OpenAI API, utilizing the latest features and best practices for asynchronous and resource-efficient programming.
+This Scala library provides a simple and effective way to interact with the OpenAI API.
 The library supports streaming responses and integrates seamlessly with the OpenAI API to deliver chat completions.

 ## Why Use `Resource`?